exercism/go/exercises/concept/gross-store/.docs/introduction.md

 map[KeyType]ElementType
 ```

-_`KeyType` must be any [comparable type][gospec-comparable], while `ElementType` can be any valid type in go, which means you can store anything from primitive variable to a slice._

 It is also important to know that each key is unique, meaning that assigning the same key twice will overwrite the value of the corresponding key.

-`map` is reference type, which means if you pass it around, go won't copy the whole map.
-Instead what go will do is go copy the pointer of the map, this makes passing map to a function or variable cheap.
-The value of an uninitialized map is `nil`.

 To create a map, you can do: